f4exb/sdrangel/plugins/channelrx/demodft8/readme.md

 <h3>A.9: RF filter high cutoff</h3>

 Values are expressed in kHz and step is 100 Hz.
+This is limited to 5800 Hz,

 <h3>A.10: Volume</h3>